dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 When requested in a browser, the `BlazorAzureAppSample/Staging` app loads in the `Staging` environment at `https://blazorazureappsample-staging.azurewebsites.net`.

-When the app is loaded in the browser, the response header collection for `blazor.boot.json` indicates that the `Blazor-Environment` header value is `Staging`.
+When the app is loaded in the browser, the response header collection for `blazor.boot.json` indicates that the `blazor-environment` header value is `Staging`.

 App settings from the `appsettings.{ENVIRONMENT}.json` file are loaded by the app, where the `{ENVIRONMENT}` placeholder is the app's environment.
 In the preceding example, settings from the `appsettings.Staging.json` file are loaded.